 Treating Emmetropic Presbyopes with a Small Aperture Inlay: Three Year Results (PO224) was presented at AAO 2014, the 118th annual meeting of the American Academy of Ophthalmology in conjunction with the European Society of Ophthalmology, which is in session October 17-21 at McCormick Place in Chicago.
 More than 25,000 attendees and 620 companies from 123 countries gather each year to showcase the latest in ophthalmic education, research and technology.
 To learn more about the place Where All of Ophthalmology Meets, visit www.aao.org/2014

-*Press Release by American Academy of Ophthalmology: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (American Academy of Ophthalmology).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.